The House Sparrows: Nesting Habits, Diet, and Mating Behaviors

 Like most birds, the bulk of nest building is in spring just before breeding.
 Both the male and female build the nest.

-What Does a House Sparrow Nest Look Like
+Identifying a Sparrow Nest

 The inside is lined with feathers or fine grasses.
 The image of the House Sparrow nest shows twine and feathers, also added to the nest.